Debe Secondary School: Facilities

+There is also a cafeteria, the main assembly/auditorium hall, and a field that provides ample space for outdoor activities, including basketball and football courts, as well as cricket batting nets.

 Campus

 The school is surrounded by a former sugar cane field opposite the Fun Splash water park.
-Located in Debe, it is a quiet school of a population of about 568 students and approximately 40 teachers.
-Though situated outside the urban area, Debe Secondary has been highly noted for its discipline and high standards of education.
+It is a quiet school of a population of about 568 students and approximately 40 teachers.
+Though situated outside the urban area, Debe Secondary School has been highly noted for its discipline and high standards of education.
 The UWI is being built near the school.

-House system

-The school has four houses: Scarlet Ibis (Red), Blue Jays (Blue), Humming Birds (Green), and Kiskidee (Yellow).
-The house system is mostly irrelevant to daily school life, however the house systems come into play during annual sporting events.